West Sea Company

 2.07 FAMOUS SHIP MODEL.
 Exceptional, working model of Admiral Byrd's first Polar exploration ship the USS CITY OF NEW YORK.
 This period, hand-made model is of all wood construction with brass, metal, mica and even some ivory fittings!
 The solid hull is laminated in lifts, similar to the construction of authentic half hulls.
 It is painted black below the waterline, gray on the bulwarks, with white rails.
 There are five portholes aft and 3 gunports amidships on each side.
 The vessel is of full ship rig with three masts and has authentically detailed standing and running rigging, fife rails, belaying pins, rat lines, dead eyes, mast tops, etc. The focsle deck is complete with capstan, cat heads, kedge anchors and chain life lines.
 Amidships are the life boats in their davits, cargo hatch and winch.
 Further aft the deck house is complete with portholes, door and windows with mica "glass."
 A water cask with spigot is mounted on top along with the Marconi antenna and flying bridge with functional helm!
 There is also a footed storage box, dinghy and racks of ivory buckets with bail handles!
 On the poop deck is the skylight with mica windows.
 Mounted atop it is the binnacle which actually shows the compass needle!
 On the starboard side is a sounding machine.
 The after steering gear is incredible.
 It is realistically constructed with chains fairlead through pulleys, connected to the flying bridge helm, which actually turn the rudder!
 To accomplish this, the rudder is attached with functional post and pintle construction.
 Forward of the rudder is the ship's brass propeller.
 The model is supported in a solid teak wood cradle and is protected within a lovely solid glazed mahogany case.
 The model itself measures 34 1/2 inches long overall and 23 inches high.
 The case measures 41 inches long, 11 1/2 inches wide and stands 27 1/2 inches tall.
 This model is authentic to the period and may have actually been constructed by a crewman onboard the CITY OF NEW YORK.
 Circa 1930.
 Excellent original condition throughout showing good age and careful preservation.Special Packaging

+Newly fitted out, the USS CITY OF NEW YORK departed New York on August 25, 1928 bound for New Zealand.
+Arriving there on November 26th, she took on additional supplies and set out for Antarctica.
 Upon reaching the pack ice on January 1st 1929, CITY OF NEW YORK located a suitable spot for an Antarctic base.
-The new base was immediately established and named Little America.
-There it remains to this day.
+The newly established base was named Little America, where it actively remains to this day!
 After CITY OF NEW YORK unloaded her cargo she attempted exploration trips through the ice.
 But in the face of severe weather, the ship was forced to abandon such attempts.
 She departed for New Zealand in mid-February, barely making it out of the ice pack in time.
 After refueling from a supply ship she pushed north through terrific gales and was nearly lost.
 She laid up for the winter in New Zealand.
 Undaunted, CITY OF NEW YORK sailed south on January 5, 1930.
 But again, she ran into heavy weather from the start, and only reached pack ice after great difficulty.
 There she was hit by a 100 mph hour gale.
 With her engine straining, she was driven backwards onto the ice shelf.
 To save her rudder the captain swung her broadside and she rode out the gale pinned to the ice.
 The storm encased the CITY OF NEW YORK in over 200 tons of dangerous ice topside.
 With a normal displacement of only 500 tons, tired crewmen were forced to set about the laborious task of chipping away the ice for fear of capsizing!
 CITY OF NEW YORK finally arrived at Little America on February 18th.
 Evacuation of personnel still at the base commenced immediately, and within 24 hours the ship was headed north again.

 Upon returning to her homeport, CITY OF NEW YORK was replaced on future Antarctic explorations by the famous ex-whaler, the USS BEAR.
 CITY OF NEW YORK became a floating polar research museum, touring the Atlantic coast and Great Lakes.
 World War II brought great need for shipping.
 To help meet that need CITY OF NEW YORK was rerigged as a 3-masted schooner, stripped of her engine and reentered service in 1944 out of Halifax, Nova Scotia.
 But by 1947 she was deemed to be too slow.
 So her topmasts were removed, her bowsprit was shortened and she was fitted with an engine.
 Thus she became a motor schooner, carrying lightened sail.